 So I’ve eluded to this in the previous sections with grains and beans, but have frozen veggies on hand too.
 Frozen vegetables are a fantastic option because frozen veggies you buy at the store are flash-frozen right after picking, preserving a lot of their nutrients, better than their canned counterparts.
+And they’re easy to freeze at home!
 To use, you can simply put frozen veggies into a colander and run cold water over to thaw, or put in a container from frozen into your fridge and let them thaw.
 I do like to blanch and freeze a lot of my own veggies so I don’t have the plastic freezer bag to deal with.
 You can find out more in my blog about keeping a zero waste fridge and freezer.

 - Petite green peas

 - Shelled edamame

 7. Keep nuts, seeds, dried fruit, fermented foods on hand for toppings.